-The supplements are essential; it’s hard to get well without them — but it’s important to remember that recovery is a process.
-To guide people through the process, I created a an email course.
+The supplements are essential — it’s hard to get well without them — but it’s important to remember that recovery is a process.
+To guide people through the process, I created a thorough email course.
 Over 6 months, participants receive brief emails several times a week.

-The emails are a blend of inspirational, instructional, and educational content.
+The emails are a blend of inspiration, instruction, and education.
 They are designed to answer almost any question that might come up in a timely fashion.
-With each day that passes, the emails step you through the process of getting your life back
+With each day that passes, the emails step you through the process of getting your life back.

 A three-phase diet and recipe guide for restoring normal intestinal function and embracing clean eating is also included.
 Learn more about Dr. Rawls’ herbal protocol »

 Life As It Should Be

-Over the years, I’ve compiled everything I’ve learned about restoring health and resilience into a book called Unlocking Lyme to help guide the way for others to reclaim their life, too.
+Over the years, I’ve compiled everything I’ve learned about restoring health and resilience into a book called Unlocking Lyme.
+I hope it can help guide the way for others to reclaim their life, too.